-Notice that y corresponds to the observed outcomes, X corresponds to the observed covariate data, X1 corresponds to the covariate data under A=0.
+Notice that y corresponds to the observed outcomes, X corresponds to the observed covariate data, X1 corresponds to the covariate data under A=1, and X0 corresponds to the covariate data under A=0.
 Here, we need 3+4=7 starting values, since there are two additional parameters from the previous example.
 For the difference, a starting value of 0 is generally a good choice.
 Since Y is binary, we again provide 0.5 as starting values for the causal means